Types of Insulin Delivery Systems

 Other options include an insulin patch.
 Work closely with your doctor to choose the option that best fits your budget, health needs, and lifestyle.

-A rapid-acting inhaled insulin is also FDA-approved for use before meals.
+A rapid-acting inhaled insulin is approved by the FDA for use before meals.

-Users place a dose insulin, in powder form, into a small, whistle-sized inhaler.
+Needle-free.
+Users place a dose of insulin, in powder form, into a small, whistle-sized inhaler.
 Doses come in a cartridge, and each cartridge contains a single dose.

-Inhaled insulin can be used for both type 1 and type 2 diabetes, however, it must be used in combination with long-acting insulin in patients with type 1 diabetes.
+More insulin needed.
+Inhaled insulin can be used for both type 1 and type 2 diabetes.
+But people with type 1 diabetes must use it combination with long-acting insulin.